strawstack/TextArea/README.md

 # Todo

-- [x] Typing in middle of line shifts characters to the right
-- [x] Typing a char and deleting a char correctly modify cmd
-- [ ] Ability to use up/down arrow to cycle commands

-- [ ] Prompt
-- [ ] Up arrow cycles previous commands

-- [ ] Bound cursor to "used area"

 - [ ] Implement new line wrapping when typing or editing long commands
     - [ ] Implement command wrapping when width changes